 - Qualifying for an amount of financial aid does not guarantee an award.
 Aid is limited.
 The need for assistance always exceeds our resources; please take that into account and meet deadlines.

-- Financial aid may be applied only to tuitions and fees.
+- Financial aid may be applied only to tuition and fees.
 Expenses not covered include lunch, books, and transportation.

-- Complete the financial aid application, the Parents’ Financial Statement- PFS, online at https://www.solutionsbysss.com/parents.
+- Complete the financial aid application, the Parents’ Financial Statement- PFS online.
 If divorced or separated, the non-custodial parent must also submit a PFS as well as the appropriate tax forms by the same deadlines.